peaBerberian/dotfiles/README.md

 ### .config/oni/*
 [Oni](https://github.com/onivim/oni) (electron-based front end for neovim) configuration files.

+As I do not use it often, this file might be outdated.

 ### .config/openbox/*
 [Openbox](http://openbox.org/wiki/Main_Page) configuration files.
-The last time I used openbox was a long time ago (on Arch / CrunchBang) so may be outdated.
  - "autostart": startup script for each openbox session.
  - "menu.xml": openbox menu configuration
  - "rc.xml": main openbox configuration (keybindings and tweaks)

+The last time I used openbox was a long time ago (on Arch / CrunchBang) so may be outdated.

 ### .config/polybar/*
 [Polybar](https://polybar.github.io/) configuration.